Landing Page Redesign

 Airnect is a midterm housing rental platform that was built in Nov 2019.

-Below was the interface that we had before this project.
+The right side was the interface that we had before this project.
+We gonna change that.

 One of my roles was to collect feedback, analyze and extract useful information, and share it at the weekly marketing meeting.